AI4Finance-Foundation/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-📣📣📣📣 FinGPT Project 2024 Recruitment: Embark on a journey to redefine financial technology with AI.
-Be a part of the FinGPT revolution, shaping the future of finance.

 An open-source organization focused on advancing artificial intelligence (AI) in the field of finance.